-- Ensure the prospective pupil is mature and understands the need for confidentiality.
+- Make sure the prospective pupil understands the need for confidentiality.

 - Define what is expected of the pupil.

-- Obtain patient consent before allowing work experience students to attend consultations.
+- Get patient consent before allowing work experience students to attend consultations.

 Work experience placements provide future medical students with valuable insight into patient care and the daily operations of a GP practice.
 But before you decide whether to take on work experience students in your practice, consider the following advice.

 Teenagers vary widely in their levels of maturity and responsibility, so you need to be happy the pupil is mature enough to behave appropriately and recognises the need for confidentiality.

 The pupil's school might be within the practice area, or the student may live nearby, so it's possible they might know some of the patients.
 In such cases, it may be best to avoid offering a placement.

 - Consider restricting work experience opportunities to sixth form students who are already applying to study medicine.